Feeling our Childhood Anger is more important than you think.

 5. Integrating the Inner Child

-Healing involves embracing all parts of ourselves, including the child who felt hurt, abandoned, or misunderstood.
+Healing involves embracing all parts of ourselves, including the child who felt hurt, abandoned, or misunderstood, how does the little you really feel?
+How can you let her/him fully express that feeling?

 This integration helps us feel whole and more connected to our emotions, creativity, and joy.